Two-Stage Immigration for Entrepreneurs under IMP C11

 - Enter the Express Entry pool and receive an Invitation to Apply (ITA) from IRCC

 I must emphasize that your intention, in the beginning, needs to be the Work Permit alone.
 If you decide to immigrate to Canada after a year of work experience, you may consider stage 2.
+Also, consider the fact that immigration options could change at any time.
+Therefore this option may not necessarily be available to you when you complete one year of work in Canada.
+Also, explore potential PNP options.

 If you receive a work permit to Canada, which is valid for at least six months, your spouse qualifies to receive an open work permit that allows her to work in Canada for any employer.
 Your minor children may also study in Canada without a study permit.
 Of course, an immigration officer has the final say to issue a work permit or visa for your dependent family members.